borgbackup/borg/docs/internals.rst

 The |project_name| chunker uses a rolling hash computed by the Buzhash_ algorithm.
 It triggers (chunks) when the last HASH_MASK_BITS bits of the hash are zero, producing chunks of 2^HASH_MASK_BITS Bytes on average.

+Buzhash is **only** used for cutting the chunks at places defined by the content, the buzhash value is **not** used as the deduplication criteria (we use a cryptographically strong hash/MAC over the chunk contents for this, the id_hash).

 ``borg create --chunker-params CHUNK_MIN_EXP,CHUNK_MAX_EXP,HASH_MASK_BITS,HASH_WINDOW_SIZE`` can be used to tune the chunker parameters, the default is: